celo-org/docs/blog/05-09-23-building-dynamic-user-interfaces-for-erc721/building-dynamic-and-scalable-user-interfaces-for-celo-erc721-smart-contracts-using-react.md

 ---
-title: "Building Dynamic and Scalable User Interfaces for Celo ERC721 Smart Contracts using React: A Comprehensive Introduction"
+title: Building Dynamic and Scalable User Interfaces for Celo ERC721 Smart Contracts using React- A Comprehensive Introduction
 description: Integrating your smart contract with a frontend framework like React can provide a seamless and user-friendly experience for interacting with your contract
 authors:
   - name: Daniel Ogbuti